englercj/harvest-engine/docs/he_project_kdl/nodes/optimize_node.md

 ## Properties

 - `lto` (string) - Optional.
 Enable or disable link-time optimization.
 Valid values are:
-    * `default` - Use the compiler's default behavior.
+    * `default` - Use the toolset's default behavior.
 This is the default value.
     * `off` - Disable link-time optimization.
     * `on` - Enable link-time optimization.
 - `inlining` (string) - Optional.
-Modify the compiler's inlining behavior.
+Modify the toolset's inlining behavior.
 Valid values are:
-    * `default` - Use the compiler's default behavior.
+    * `default` - Use the toolset's default behavior.
 This is the default value.
     * `off` - Disable inlining.
     * `explicit` - Only inline functions explicitly specified as `inline`.
-    * `on` - Allow the compiler to inline any function it chooses.
+    * `on` - Allow the toolset to inline any function it chooses.

 ## Children